 Values specified in decimal are coded in natural binary unless otherwise stated.
 The values in Table 8-2 (Valid type and subtype combinations) are in binary, with the bit assignments shown in the table.
 Values in other tables are shown in decimal notation.

+For evaluation purposes a nonce and a LinkID is interpreted as a sequence of octets with the most significant octet first and the most significant bit of an octet first.

 Instruct the editor to modify section 8.6.8.24 as indicated: